paccao/Clicker/ideas.md

 Post apocalyptic: Survival Horror
 The earth was in bad shape, your mission is to replant the earth

+### Theme ideas

+Humans have developed a tool called replicators which use biomass to make stuff.

 ## Future ideas

 -   Multiplayer